torressliu/LAMARL/review3.md

 [1] Xiong, Jiechao, et al. "Parametrized deep q-networks learning: Reinforcement learning with discrete-continuous hybrid action space." arXiv preprint arXiv:1810.06394 (2018).

 [2] Hu, Zhejie, and Tomoyuki Kaneko.
 "Hierarchical advantage for reinforcement learning in parameterized action space."
 2021 IEEE Conference on Games (CoG).
 IEEE, 2021.
+## Details of snake robot experiment.
-## If the snake fails to receive any commands, simply stopping by doing nothing and waiting for the new commands is acceptable. （总分，放第一个，周期性信息缺失场景，但缺失原因不是丢包或延迟，而是机器蛇独有步态导致的。1.步态是什么2.步态如何导致周期性观测缺失3.如果中间停滞会无法完成任务4.所以需要超前决策）title:details of robot exp.
+## If the snake fails to receive any commands, simply stopping by doing nothing and waiting for the new commands is acceptable.
-We choose the task of the snake robot due to its unique rolling gait.
+Snake robot point tracking is a periodic information acquisition task.
+The reason for this phenomenon is not packet loss or delay, but the unique rolling gait of the snake robot.
 The rolling gait of the snake robot is the most efficient gait for outdoor work at present, which includes the rolling of the head sensor.
-This gait causes the next observation to be acquired only when the head sensor rolls to a position parallel with the ground (this periodic acquisition observation results in FIMDP).
-If this rolling motion is interrupted midway, the next state cannot be obtained, leading to ineffective shaking.
-Our control system is the first in the field of robot snake to realize the task of rolling gait tracking.
-We describe the snake robot tracking task in detail in the new version.
+However, this gait causes the next observation to be acquired only when the head sensor rolls to a position parallel with the ground.
+If the rolling motion is interrupted midway, the next state cannot be obtained, leading to agent ineffective shaking.
+Our control system is the first to complete the rolling gait tracking task.
+We describe the snake robot tracking task in detail and provide several [visualization results](https://anonymous.4open.science/r/ICLR2024-173C) in the new version.

-## The bandwidth should be enough for transmitting the small amount of data consisting of only 54-dimensional vectors
-This suggestion is very meaningful.
-We will describe the real world robot scenario in more detail in the new version.
-Although the observation of a single step of the robot snake is 54-d, the decision sequence of each step is 20, so the dimension is 1.08k. the control frequency of real interaction is 20 Hz.
+In addition to robot scenarios, fragmented interactions also exist in many virtual scenarios.
+For example, remote control of NPCS: In the game, the cloud server needs to control the terminal NPC in real time.
+NPC stalling can significantly degrade user experience.
+So we follow works with related evaluation scenarios (e.g.RTAC[1]RDAC[2]).
+We used mainstream virtual scenarios (Mujoco, D4RL) to simulate remote control of NPC tasks.
+Our method outperforms in these tasks.

+[1] Chris Pal, et al. "Real-time reinforcement learning."
+Advances in neural information processing systems 32 (2019).
+[2] Ramstedt, Simon, et al. "Reinforcement learning with random delays." arXiv preprint arXiv:2010.02966 (2020).
 ## It is usually good to include demo videos.
 Thanks for your advice.
-We are willing to provide the video, but our robot is pinted with the logo of the institution and was warned in the early stage of submission.
-Adequate experimental videos will be provided after the review.
-In order to make the task as clear as possible, we take several frames from the video and mask our logo.
-[This is the anonymous link.](https://anonymous.4open.science/r/ICLR2024-173C)
+We are willing to provide the visualization results, we provide a [demo video and several visual description](https://anonymous.4open.science/r/ICLR2024-173C) of the task in the new version.

+If our reply address your concerns, we would appreciate it if you could kindly consider raising the score.